JonathanGoh95/react-movie-explorer-app/README.md

 **MVP - Minimum Viable Product**

-- Built with React using Components, Props, Routes, etc.
+- Built with React using Components, Props, Routes, Links, etc.
 - Calls a public API using Fetch.
 - Includes at least 1 C (Create), 1 R (Read) or 1 D (Delete) functionality using Airtable.
 - Deployment of App online using Netlify